Mark Looms

-Mark Looms (/nl/, born 24 March 1981) is a Dutch former professional footballer who played as a left back.
+Mark Looms (/nl/, born 24 March 1981) is a Dutch football manager and former professional footballer who played as a left back.
+Since 2025 he has been the manager of SV Urk.

 Looms made his debut in professional football in the 2000–01 season, when he played for Heracles Almelo.
 After having played twelve years for Heracles, Looms wanted to have a new challenge and signed with NAC Breda in the summer of 2012.
 Because of a severe hip injury, Looms had to end his professional career in November 2013, having made only eight appearances for NAC.